Easy access, wherever you are

 If you plan to stay overnight, Hull city centre offers a range of hotels, B&Bs and restaurants.
 The campus is 15 minutes by taxi and around 30 minutes by bus from the city centre.
 Accommodation is available closer to the campus.

-To find out more about the area, see the Visit Hull and East Yorkshire website.
+To find out more about the area, or for a guide to booking accommodation, see the Visit Hull and East Yorkshire website.